Cefucr/Light_Detector/README.md

 # light_Detector

-A simple lightdetector made with arduino and php
+A simple lightdetector made with arduino and php. @unn0o

 The password,ssid and address have been removed for obvious reasons :>.